naamatzeiri/elbit-project/README.md

 ## Running the Program

-- Enter cmd (or vscode terminal) and write the following command:
+- Enter cmd (or vscode terminal) and write the following commands:
     - python producer.py
     - python consumer.py